gqliu1010/liulab/README.md

 This website is powered by Jekyll and some Bootstrap, Bootwatch.

-Copyright Duren Lab.
+Copyright Liu Lab.
 Code released under the MIT License.